slavov-vili/kit_info/Explainable_Artificial_Intelligence/02_Intrinsic_Interpretability.md

         * Theoretically infinite weight for a feature which perfectly separates the data
             + Makes fitting impossible
             + Paradox: a single great feature makes it unusable
-    - Perceptrons
-        * Basically what we just defined
+    - Basically a perceptron which uses sigmoid as activation
         * Usually another activation is used (ReLU)